systemli/ansible-role-hidden-service/README.md

 [![Build Status](https://travis-ci.org/systemli/ansible-role-hidden-service.svg)](https://travis-ci.org/systemli/ansible-role-hidden-service)

 Install and configure a Tor Hidden Service.
-Hostname and ppivate key will be generated, if not supplied as variable.
+Hostname and private key will be generated, if not supplied as variable.

 Role Variables